Voluntary association: Germany

 The German Civil Code sets out different rights and rules for an unincorporated association (nicht eingetragener Verein) with legal identity (Vereine, art.
 21–79 BGB) versus an incorporated association (eingetragener Verein) with full legal personality, which the law treats as partnerships (Gesellschaften, art.
 705–740 BGB).
 Associations can be for-profit (wirtschaftlicher Verein) or non-for-profit (Idealverein).
 Associations which pursue a public purpose can apply for tax exemptions (gemeinnütziger Verein).

 Freedom of association

-The freedom of association stands in the Universal Declaration of Human Rights:
+The freedom of association stands in the United Nations' Universal Declaration of Human Rights:

 Article 11 of the European Convention on Human Rights also protects the right to freedom of assembly and association.